stuartellis/sve-personal-website/content/articles/tf-wrapper-design.md

 By default, TF works with the main copy of the resources for a module.
 This means that it uses the `default` workspace.

 To work with another copy of the resources, we set the variable `TFT_EDITION`.
-The tooling then sets the active workspace to match the variable `TFT_EDITION` and sets the tfvar `tft_edition` to the same value.
+The tooling then sets the active workspace to match the variable `TFT_EDITION` and sets the tfvar `tft_edition_name` to the same value.
 If a workspace with that name does not already exist, it will automatically be created.
 To remove a workspace, first run the `destroy` task to terminate the copy of the resources that it manages, and then run the `forget` task to delete the stored state.

 You can use any string for the variable `TFT_EDITION`.
 For example, you can configure your CI system to set the variable `TFT_EDITION` with values that are based on branch names.

 You do not set `TFT_EDITION` for tests.
-The example test in the unit template includes code to automatically set the value of `tft_edition` to a random string with the prefix `tt`.
-This is because we need to use a pattern for `tft_edition` that guarantees a unique value for every test run.
-You can change this to use a different format in the `tft_edition` identifier for your tests.
+The example test in the unit template includes code to automatically set the value of `tft_edition_name` to a random string with the prefix `tt`.
+This is because we need to use a pattern for `tft_edition_name` that guarantees a unique value for every test run.
+You can change this to use a different format in the `tft_edition_name` identifier for your tests.

 ### Managing Resource Names

 Cloud systems use tags or labels to enable you to categorise and manage resources.
 However, resources often need to have unique names.
 Every type of cloud resource may have a different set of rules about acceptable names.
-The tooling uses hashes to provide a `handle` as a local, so that every deployed instance of a module has a unique identifier that you can use in the resource names.
+The tooling uses hashes to provide a `edition_id` as a local, so that every deployed instance of a module has a unique identifier that you can use in the resource names.

 For consistency and the best compatibility between systems, we should always follow some simple guidelines for names.
 Values should only include lowercase letters, numbers and hyphen characters, with the first character being a lowercase letter.
 To avoid limits on the total length of resource names, try to limit the size of other types of name:

 - _Product or project name:_ `tft_product_name` - 12 characters or less
 - _Component name:_ `tft_unit_name` - 12 characters or less
 - _Environment name:_ `tft_environment_name` - 8 characters or less
-- _Instance name:_ `tft_edition` - 8 characters or less
+- _Instance name:_ `tft_edition_name` - 8 characters or less

 To avoid coupling live resources to the tooling, do not reference these variables directly in resource names.
 Use these variables in locals, and then use the locals to set resource names.
 For convenience, the code that is provided for new modules includes locals and outputs that you can use in resource names.
 These are defined in the file `meta_locals.tf`: